Density of wave fronts: Billiards

 \paragraph{} Billiards in convex tables were used by George Birkhoff \cite{Birkhoff} (in section 6 of his book) and his postdoc Hillel Poritsky \cite{Por50} to illustrate principles and theorems in dynamical systems theory, especially in the context of the 3-body problem.
 Periodic points are critical points of a variational principle.
 The Birkhoff fixed point theorem even can establish the existence of many periodic points if the billiard map.
 For modern texts on billiards, see \cite{KozlovTreshchev,Tab95}.
 A plethora of open problems persist: one does not know for example whether every triangular billiard has a periodic orbit.
 No smooth convex billiard exhibiting chaos (positive Lyapunov exponents on a set of positive measure in the phase space) is known.
 Candidates are tables like $x^4+y^4 \leq 1$.
 Even one of the first problem of Poritski \cite{Por50}, asking whether every integrable smooth convex billiard is an ellipse, remains unsettled in its full form despite partial progress \cite{bialy2022birkhoff}.

-\paragraph{} There are Wiederkehr situations also for billiards, but it appears to be more restricted.
+\paragraph{} A pair of points $p,q$ in $M$ is called a {\bf Wiedersehen pair}, if every geodesic through $p$ passes through $q$ and every geodesic through $q$ passes through $p$.
+If every point belongs to a Wiedersehen pair, then $M$ is called a ``Wiedersehen manifold" and must be a sphere as Blashke has conjectured.
+Ellipsoids are examples of non-Wiedersehen manifolds, where some Wiedersehen pairs exist.
+In such situations, not all wave fronts become dense but most are believed to become dense.
+There are Wiedersehen situations also for billiards.
 If we start a wave front at the center $P$ of a circular billiard table, then the wave front will periodically return to the point $P$.
 But already for the same circle, we expect the wave front $W_t(P)$ to become dense, if the starting point $P$ is not at the center.
 We are not aware even whether the density of the wave front in the simple duck problem of the circle has been shown.
 We can not use the method used here for the torus.
 In general, we expect:

 \begin{conj} For a generic convex billiard table, all billiard wave fronts $W_t(P)$ become dense. \end{conj}

 \paragraph{} Also convincing is the following statement:

 \begin{conj} For all convex billiard tables, there is a point $P$ such that the wave front $W_t(P)$ becomes dense. \end{conj}